YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

 For free (to you) support from members of communities who run widely available applications on YottaDB, please use an application-specific list where appropriate.

- - Join the discussion a the [YottaDB Discord channel](https://discord.gg/bFHmDdzcqY).
+ - Join the discussion on the [YottaDB Discord channel](https://discord.gg/bFHmDdzcqY).
  - For issues specific to the use of YottaDB from node.js via [Nodem](https://github.com/dlwicksell/nodem), [post an Issue on the Nodem project](https://github.com/dlwicksell/nodem/issues/new/).
  - For issues specific to the use of YottaDB from [QewdJS](http://qewdjs.com/), or [EWD.js](https://github.com/robtweed/ewd.js), or from node.js via [mg-dbx](https://github.com/chrisemunt/mg-dbx) or [mg-dbx-napi](https://github.com/chrisemunt/mg-dbx-napi) post to the [Enterprise Web Developer community](https://groups.google.com/forum/#!forum/enterprise-web-developer-community).
  - For issues specific to the use of YottaDB with [VistA](https://en.wikipedia.org/wiki/VistA) flavors, post to the [Hardhats](https://groups.google.com/forum/#!forum/hardhats) list.